vercel/next.js/examples/with-mdx-remote/README.md

 }
 ```

 If you do this, you'll need to also check in the page render function which components need to be dynamically loaded.
-You can pass a list of components names via `getInitialProps` to accomplish this.
+You can pass a list of components names via `getStaticProps` to accomplish this.